Customer Service

 Five-star mobile support is the answer.
 There’s no better time or place to collect feedback than during a practical conversation.
 Support agents are the best people to provide your business with invaluable insights into your users’ behavior, their success, and mishaps.

-Besides, fruitful interactions with customer support often result in positive reviews.
+Besides, fruitful interactions with support often result in positive reviews and loyal customers.
 Not only do user reviews affect how your app will appear in the search results, but it’s also a major factor influencing people’s buying decisions.
 In fact, around 90% of consumers say that positive reviews influence their buying decisions.

 11. Address negative reviews

 You can offer the best app out there.
 Still, no one has escaped negative reviews.
-Luckily, in-app support can help not only with collecting positive reviews but also with retracting complaints.
+Luckily, in-app support can help not only with collecting positive reviews but also with retracting complaints or common issues.

 If a person is open to dialogue, think of following up on them further and offering compensation for the inconvenience.
 It can be something like an account upgrade, access to advanced functionality, or cutting off all in-app ads.
 You’d be surprised, but such a proactive approach can turn your most malicious critics into loyal fans.